Would you have ever thought that you can improve your thyroid health with nothing more than light?

 Governments are working to phase-out incandescent bulbs in an effort to promote other energy-efficient alternative bulbs.
 This is making incandescent bulbs more and more difficult to find.

 While today they have been largely banned for use with general lighting, we can still get them in other forms such as “heat lamps”.

 How to Build Your Light Therapy Lamp for Less Than $25

 While Russian researchers recommend 2000 watts to 3000 watts of incandescent light, this is difficult to achieve with heat lamps.

 For comparison purposes, the recommended lamp below uses a 250 watt bulb which would require on the order 8 to 12 bulbs to achieve the same power output.

 However, the heat production would be rather extreme.

-So, while a single lamp will provide some benefit, using two or three of them will provide more and would be extremely beneficial during the winter when we have the least exposure to light.
+So, while a single lamp will provide some benefit, using two or three of them will provide more and be extremely beneficial during the winter when we have the least exposure to light.

 To build this light therapy lamp you need two parts, the incandescent bulb and the lamp reflector to house the bulb.